 Eyelash extensions are fake singular eyelashes that are dipped in glue and are meticulously adhered one-by-one to your individual natural eyelashes.
 This method, as compared to using false eyelashes, makes it less obvious that you have enhanced your natural lashes.
 People might notice, but most of them may not be able to pinpoint what it is.

 Extensions are perfect for women who want to be oozing with confidence and glamour with fuller, natural-looking lashes.
-But here’s what you need to know before going to your salon and getting one:
+But here’s what you need to know before going to your salon and getting one.
+And for professional eyelash extension and eye lift services, visit this reputable Eyelash salon.

 1. Look for a trusted eyelash pro